omunroe-com/navewiki/FAQ.md

 ## Functions

-*CoffeeScript's syntax is big on reducing the size of function declarations, as evidenced by the replacing of the `function` keyword with the much shorter `->` glyph.
+*CoffeeScript's syntax is big on reducing the size of function expressions, as evidenced by the replacing of the `function` keyword with the much shorter `->` glyph.
 Take this into consideration if you plan to propose anything around this declaration syntax.*

 ----